bhstark2/latency/report.md

 from your point of view, the shooter was around a corner at the time.
 A third is the ‘peekers advantage’, whereby someone peeking around a corner can see their opponent before their opponent sees them.

-There are many causes of latency in games.
-Of course, the network is a key one and receives a lot of focus within games (many games have the ability to report your 'ping' on the screen during gameplay).
-There are others though.
-In particular, the input device (controller, keyboard, mouse) can introduce lag, as can the display.

 Modern FPS games operate using a client-server model.[1]
 Each client device maintains a local simulation of the state of the world, updated as that player moves through